MrFrey75/UniverseBuilder/README.md

 📖 **[See Developer Guide →](DEVELOPER_GUIDE.md)** for comprehensive technical documentation.

-WorldBuilder is built for performance and maintainability using modern **C\#/.NET standards**.
-The use of **SQLite** simplifies the local setup, allowing developers to get the application running and start contributing with minimal overhead.
+WorldBuilder is built for performance and maintainability using modern **C#/.NET standards**.
+The use of **MongoDB** simplifies the local setup, allowing developers to get the application running and start contributing with minimal overhead.
 The project structure is intentionally designed to support architectural patterns that align with your experience in **WPF MVVM**.

 ### Running Tests

-Unit and integration tests are available for the C\# projects.
+Unit and integration tests are available for the C# projects.

 ```bash
 # Run all C# tests